How does your tax function stack up when it comes to technology and data?

 Companies are calling on their tax functions to make more strategic use of their tax data, but tax teams are challenged by data access and format issue, time constraints and lack of process automation.
 The work needed to make data usable for tax consumes considerable tax team time — up to 60 percent for one-quarter of the respondents.

-The top priorities cited for future process improvements were process standardization and use of tax data to inform business strategy and planning.
+The top priorities cited for future process improvements were process standardisation and use of tax data to inform business strategy and planning.
 Enhancing employee knowledge around tax technology and/or to bring in more tax technology personnel to the tax department was also considered important.

 Tax transformations are more likely to succeed when they are supported with appropriate skills, effective change management, the right technologies for well-defined goals, alignment with the business and sufficient budget and resources.
 To deliver this support, an emerging best practice, now in place at one quarter of respondent companies, is to dedicate a tax technology or process improvement person or group exclusively to championing tax transformation.